Jm-Paunlagui/Matrix-Lab-Client/README.md

          2. [In WebStorm](https://plugins.jetbrains.com/plugin/17718-github-copilot)
 5. To run the project

-   1. Yarn will be the new package manager for the project but you can still use npm, node_modules is ignored by default.
-When you're installing a new package to the project it will just save to the package.json file, therefore i can install it too.
+   1. Yarn will be the new package manager for the project

-   - For yarn package manager (Skip this if you use npm)
+   - To enable yarn package manager to nodejs

      - run your terminal as administrator and run `corepack enable` to enable yarn package manager. see the [documentation](https://yarnpkg.com/getting-started/install) in yarn.
        ![image](https://user-images.githubusercontent.com/95494414/188814334-e1b5ba87-57aa-4c08-9e75-c42aa5d661de.png)